The Affordable Care Act

 The Blue Cross and Blue Shield Service Benefit Plan covers preventive care and screenings.
 In fact, the Office of Personnel Management (OPM) requires that enrollees pay nothing out-of-pocket for such care when they use their plan’s in-network providers.

-The Service Benefit Plan's broad coverage of preventive services has been expanded to comply with the ACA by adding more preventive benefits for women.
+The Service Benefit Plan's broad coverage of preventive services complies with the ACA.

 Read the 2014 Blue Cross and Blue Shield Service Benefit Plan brochure to review preventive benefits.